aptdnfapt/moe-Dockerized/README.md

 ## Credits

+This project is a Dockerized fork of [møe by monk-afk](https://github.com/monk-afk/moe).

-Thanks to [SeVile/MusicBot](https://github.com/SeVile/MusicBot) for the fork and to Jagrosh for the original JMusicBot project.
+Thanks to monk-afk for the original project.

+This fork is maintained by aptdnfapt: [https://github.com/aptdnfapt/moe-Dockerized.git](https://github.com/aptdnfapt/moe-Dockerized.git)

 ___